DMTF/RDE-Dictionary/README.md

 Signature: 0xd3639e74
 ```

-### Example generating a truncated dictionary using a profile
+### Building a Truncated Dictionary using a Redfish Profile

 Use the following example_profile.json to truncate the dictionary.
 ```